ucsc-ospo/ucsc-ospo.github.io/content/osre/forstudents.md

 If you are interested, have a look at our [guidelines for students](/osredocs/forstudents).

-New projects for OSRE 2023 will be published by end of February...
-Student application period will begin beginning of April but discussions with mentors begin beginning of March when the list of accepted GSoC mentor organizations is announced.
+New projects for OSRE 2023 will be published by end of February.
+Student can begin reaching out to mentors in late February / early March.
+Applications are due April 4, 2023.

-More instructions on when to contact mentors, what to expect, webinars, etc.
+More instructions on when to contact mentors, what to expect, webinars, etc will be added shortly.

-Use chat channel, clarify audience, save personal information for direct exchange with mentor.
+Students interested in applying to any or our efforts should join our Slack channel.
+You can also use our Gitter channel for general questions before reaching out to mentors.
 <a href="https://gitter.im/HSF/HSF-GSoC?utm_source=badge&amp;utm_medium=badge&amp;utm_campaign=pr-badge"><img src="https://badges.gitter.im/HSF/HSF-GSoC.svg" alt="Gitter" /></a>

 ## Student pages

-Starting with OSRE 2023 student blogs are mandatory.
-If you are OSRE 2023 student, please read this [blog](/report/blog-ospo-admins).
+We will be asking OSRE 2023 students and contributors to share their progress on a regular basis.
+We are excited to be able to highlight their work through our blogs and in events such as our Open Source Sympoium.
+See more about how we highlight student work in this [blog](/report/blog-ospo-admins).